 The answer for many is there are diet and lifestyle factors that may delay balding.
 There are medications that may work for some, but the risk of side effects needs to be carefully considered.

 Terminology: Most studies refer to androgenic alopecia or male pattern baldness.
 Some of the most recent studies call it just ‘pattern baldness’, which is an indication that this is a problem that affects women as well as men.
 Whatever you call it, this type of balding usually begins as a receding hairline at the temples and a thinning of hair at the top, rear of the head (vertex).

-A lot of the genes that increase the risk for baldness are found on the X chromosome.
+A lot of the genes that increase the risk for baldness lie on the X chromosome.
 The androgen receptor (AR) and ectodysplasin A2 receptor (EDA2R), along with a region in between those two genes, have all been linked in multiple studies to an increased risk of baldness.